Discontinuous Galerkin for the wave equation: a simplified a priori error analysis: Abstract

 \section{Abstract}

-Standard discontinuous Galerkin methods, based on piecewise polynomials of degree $ \qq\geq 0$, are considered for temporal semi-discretization for second order hyperbolic equations.
-The main goal of this paper is to present a simple and straight forward a priori error analysis of optimal order with minimal regularity requirement on the solution.
-Uniform norm in time error estimates are also proved for the constant and linear cases.
+Standard discontinuous Galerkin methods, based on piecewise polynomials of degree $ \qq=0,1$, are considered for temporal semi-discretization for second order hyperbolic equations.
+The main goal of this paper is to present a simple and straightforward a priori error analysis of optimal order with minimal regularity requirement on the solution.
+Uniform norm in time error estimates are also proved.
 To this end, energy identities and stability estimates of the discrete problem are proved for a slightly more general problem.
 These are used to prove optimal order a priori error estimates with minimal regularity requirement on the solution.
 The combination with the classic continuous Galerkin finite element discretization in space variable is used, to formulate a full-discrete scheme.
 The a priori error analysis is presented.
-Numerical experiments are performed to verify the theoretical rate of convergence.
+Numerical experiments are performed to verify the theoretical results.